-A thermostat on the wall such as a model by Honeywell is the key to a comfortable temperature in your home.
+A thermostat such as a model by Honeywell is the key to a comfortable temperature in your home.
 Models ranging from manual round thermostats to programmable digital models are relatively easy to use and allow you to set up a daily and weekly schedule.

 The familiar round thermostat is a manual model.
 On the upper left, there may be a "System" switch, which allows you to set the thermostat on Heat, Cool or Off.
 It may also have a "Fan" switch that you can set on Auto or On.
 When the fan is set on Auto, it only operates when the heating or air conditioning is on.
 When the fan is set to On, it works continuously.
 To set the thermostat, simply turn the dial clockwise to raise the temperature setting, or counterclockwise to lower the temperature.